5 Tips to Get Your Small Business Off to a Great Start

 Does it seem like your small business is on a never-ending conveyor belt, or some kind of Sisyphean treadmill?
 You feel like you are taking the right steps, and keep plugging away at your growth goals with everything you have, but never really seem to get anywhere.
 The outcome is the result of faulty thinking.
 If you consistently go with the premise that doing the same things more efficiently will provide better results, you need to take a step back and reconsider where you want to go this year.

 Perhaps you are comfortable with how you are running your business now, or think there really is nothing you can do differently, but it’s time to open your mind a bit and just consider some new possibilities.
-Take a look at these five tips and trends to see if implementing any or all of these ideas could have a big impact on your small business in 2018:
+Take a look at these five tips and trends to see if implementing any or all of these ideas could have a big impact on your small business:

 2. Think younger: There are very few businesses which cater solely to an older audience.
 If yours is one of them, you might have a certain marketing or operating style that works well for your demographic.
 But other businesses need to be aware of the changes in the demographic landscape.
 The uptick of the Millennials, both as a social and economic force, will have impacts on businesses of all types for the next decade.
 Have a marketing plan in place that communicates directly to this target audience, and be sure you are speaking their language.
 If you don’t know what is on their minds, ask them, or bring in somebody who can advise you about how they act.
 It never hurts to look at things from a different perspective.